denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 WAIT_FOR_STACK=${10,,}
 ```

-Next, I created the `EBS_STACK_NAME` variable, which generates a unique name for the CloudFormation stack by combining the `STACK_NAME` with a predefined text string.
+Next, I created the `EBS_STACK_NAME` variable, which generates a unique name for the `CloudFormation` stack by combining the `STACK_NAME` with a predefined text string.
 The `STACK_NAME` itself is created from the `HOST` variable, where all dots in the `hostname` are replaced with a separator.
 With this apparoach, the `CloudFormation` stack names are unique for every `host`.

 It is crucial that the `EBS` volume is created in the same `Availabilty Zone` as the `EC2` instance, as the volume cannot be attached to the instance otherwise.
 To ensure this, I first investigated how the `EC2` instance is assigned to a specific `Availabilty Zone`.

 First, the `SUBNET_NUMBER` variable is set to a random integer between 1 and 3.
 There are 3 different `public subnets` and this apparoach randomly selects one of them.
-Each subnet is located in a different `Availabilty Zone` (1a, 1b or 1c).
+Each subnet is located in a different `Availabilty Zone` (`1a`, `1b` or `1c`).
 The subnet name is then generated using the `SUBNET_NUMBER` variable and a predefined text string.

 ```
 SUBNET_NUMBER=$(( $RANDOM % 3 + 1 ))